project-oak/silveroak/cava/README.md

 ```
 This describes a circuit which performs an AND of its two inputs,
 then perform a one time unit delay, then performs an INV operation,
-and finally performs another unit delay (reading the operaitons from
+and finally performs another unit delay (reading the operations from
 right to left).

 This definition can be extracted from Coq into a Haskell program and